 Our center administers two interdisciplinary graduate degree programs: a Ph.D. in Geospatial Analytics and professional master’s degree in Geospatial Information Science & Technology (MGIST).

-The Ph.D. program unites expertise from across NC State University to craft a unique curriculum and training experience tailored to each student.
-Learn from world-class faculty while developing new understanding of spatial phenomena and applying that knowledge to grand challenges.
+The Ph.D. program unites expertise from across NC State University to offer an interdisciplinary curriculum and experiential learning tailored to each student.
+Learn from world-class faculty while developing new understanding of spatial phenomena and applying that knowledge to real-world problems.

 Our MGIST program was one of the earliest nationally recognized Professional Science Master’s Degree programs in GIS when it launched in Spring 2010.
 The degree can be completed entirely online and affords students an exceptional opportunity to partner directly with companies and agencies in hands-on service-learning projects.

 Our faculty also contribute to the GIS Technical Option for the Natural Resources Master’s Program, administered by the Department of Forestry and Environmental Resources in the College of Natural Resources.

 Launched in 2002, our Graduate Certificate in GIS provides students with a recognized professional credential and a quick start into the field.
 The program is designed for students who wish to establish themselves in GIS practice and build essential skills, without committing to a full graduate program.
 If certificate students later decide to pursue an MGIST degree, they can easily transfer up to 12 credit hours from their certificate work.
 Like the MGIST degree, the certificate can be completed entirely online.
 NC State graduate students currently enrolled in another master’s or Ph.D. program may also earn the certificate.

 Join the hundreds of students who have furthered their careers with our academic programs.